 In March, White-tailed Tropicbirds should be returning to their nesting sites and we have an opportunity to look for these superb birds here.
 Early mornings at the start of the breeding season, these elegant birds perform their dancing courtship flights over the sea.
 We paid an impromptu visit to the site on our March 2018 tour - with great success - and having now added this excursion to our regular itinerary, we shall be keeping our fingers crossed that they put on another good show for us this year!
 As a bonus, Cave Swallows (here of the local Caribbean form) are often to be seen wheeling about the low cliffs.

-After spending time with the tropicbirds we'll check out the nearby beaches for waders and terns.
-Brown Pelicans may be fishing offshore and Brown Noddy is occasionally present, too.
+After spending time with the tropicbirds, we will check out the nearby beaches for waders and terns.
+Brown Pelicans may be fishing offshore and Brown Noddy is also occasionally present.

-We bid a reluctant farewell to our hosts at the Green Castle Estate after breakfast today and travel back west to Montego Bay.
-However, our flight home doesn't depart Jamaica until early evening we have time to enjoy some birding along the way...
+We bid a reluctant farewell to the Green Castle Estate and travel back west to Montego Bay.
+As our flight doesn't depart Jamaica until early evening, we have time to enjoy some birding along the way.

-As we journey along the north coast, we’ll stop for lunch at a beachside restaurant, where we may admire cruciform Magnificent Frigatebirds, plunging Brown Pelicans and Royal Terns feeding offshore.
-In March, the likes of Greater Yellowlegs, Semipalmated Plover and Least Sandpiper may also be present along the shore.
+As we travel along the north coast, we will stop for lunch at a beachside restaurant, where we may be able to watch Magnificent Frigatebirds harassing other seabirds, whilst Brown Pelicans and Royal Terns feed offshore.
+In March, Greater Yellowlegs, Semipalmated Plover and Least Sandpiper could also be present along the shore.

-If time permits we'll stop for a short visit to the area around the Bogue Water Treatment Plant, which lies en route to Montego Bay Airport.
-In March, the mangroves and lagoons here can hold an array of herons, egrets, waders and ducks – the latter often including the scarce West Indian Whistling Duck.
-The indecisive Caribbean Coot (now once again 'lumped' with American Coot), Purple Gallinule and Northern Jacana are other possible treats waiting for us here.
+If time permits, we will make a final stop for a short visit to the area around the Bogue Water Treatment Plant, which is on the way to Montego Bay Airport.
+In March, the mangroves and lagoons can hold an array of herons, egrets, waders and ducks with the scarce West Indian Whistling Duck and both Northern Jacana and Purple Gallinule among the possibilities.

-Morning arrival at London Gatwick, where our spring birdwatching tour to Jamaica concludes.
+Morning arrival in the UK, where our spring birdwatching tour to Jamaica concludes.

 WHAT TO EXPECT